katersonnbert/gitnotes/Python_virtualenv.md

 As python virtual environments, anaconda is an environment manager.
 But it not only provides python specific environment handling, but also system packages.

-The Anaconda documentation can be found [here](https://conda.io/docs).
+The Anaconda documentation as well as install instructions and a really good getting started guide can be found at their [projects documentation page](https://conda.io/docs).

+## Install notes

-When not adding the conda bin directory to the operating systems' PATH variable, add convenient aliases for the command line e.g. und Linux aliases in .bash_aliases:
+When not adding the conda bin directory to the operating systems' `PATH variable, add convenient aliases for the command line e.g. und Linux aliases in `.bash_aliases` and restart the terminal:

     # make conda command available
     alias conda='[path/to/conda]/bin/conda'